bloc-buster/mproc/README.md

 - Python
 - Linux
 - SLURM (or virtual cloud instance with many processors)
-- overwrite mproc.sh and ccc.sh with sbatch parameters relevant to your system
+- for sbatch parameters, either specify them as options to blocbuster, or overwrite mproc.sh and ccc.sh with sbatch parameters relevant to your system

 ## mproc-pipeline
 - Mproc is an alternative version of the first module of BlocBuster.
-- The BlocBuster pipeline consists of mproc, then bfs, then carriers.
+- The Mproc pipeline consists of mproc, keephi, bfs, then carriers.
 - The entire pipeline has been scripted for you.
 - The scripts require either a SLURM HPC system or a Linux computing instance.
 - Just change the global variables at the top of batch.sh to match your configuration.
-- For SLURM, change the sbatch variables in mproc/mproc.sh and mproc/ccc.sh.
+- For SLURM, change the sbatch variables in batch.sh also.
 - To run without an HPC system, set granularity1 = 0 in batch.sh.
+- Also, in the mproc folder, in bloc.h, set ROWS_R_SNPS = 0 (snps as columns).
-- Then run ./batch.sh or srun batch.sh.
+- Then, in the mproc-pipeline folder, run ./batch.sh or srun batch.sh.
+- To run just the first half of the pipeline (the bottleneck), then vary the parameters for the second half of the pipeline, run:
+- - ./batch.sh -a (for the first half of the pipeline)
+- - ./batch.sh -z (for the second half of the pipeline)
+- - reconfigure parameters in batch.sh, then run
+- - ./batch.sh -z

 ## The remainder of this file is an explanation of the Mproc program.